 - Note how Frank covered a window high above with black blinds

 Aside from digital editing, printing and print viewing environment needs to be controlled.
 This may even be more important than some of the issues surrounding your editing workspace since prints are viewed by reflected light and highly susceptible to the amount and quality of light falling on them.
 I have had more than a few times friends complaining about poor print quality suddenly realizing that their prints actually suffered from lack of proper light falling on them.
 As you will see, above my Epson 4880 printer, I use an Ottlite to view my prints.
-Regardless the amount of light in the room, I always review my prints under this light.
+Regardless of the amount of light in the room, I always review my prints under this light.
 This allows me to make mental comparisons to other prints I have made since they were all viewed under the same light.

 In addition to the amount of light falling on the print, the color quality of the light is also very important.
 Not all “bright sources of light” have the correct spectrum for viewing prints.
 Ottlite is daylight balanced although some say it has spikes on certain frequencies of the color spectrum.
 It has worked well for me and I do not see perceptible differences between viewing prints under this light and good quality sunlight.
 If you don’t mind a little more expense, I have heard very good things about Solux.
-I believe you can buy the lights, sockets, and with a little handiwork you can build what you need.
+I believe you can buy the lights, sockets, and with a little handiwork, you can build what you need.
 I prefer to just plug them in!

 There is a very simple, but possibly hard to find, tool in determining the suitability of the light for viewing prints.
 I have one that I got probably 8 years ago, it is called “Kodak Color Viewing Light Selector.”
 Inside a folding cardboard is a small 1.75″ x 3.5″ purplish pink patch.
 Miraculously, under bad lighting, say old fluorescent tubes, you clearly see stripes on it which indicates that the light is not suitable for viewing prints, particularly color prints although B&W prints may also be degraded depending on the toning and the color shift of the light source.
+I emphasize these points in printing presentations and workshops I have.